richardltyler/Radioactive-Toothbrushes/.github/ISSUE_TEMPLATE/stories.md

 # Story
 As a user/dev, I want to _____ so that I can_____.

+## Acceptance Criteria
+> How will we know that the user story is complete?

 ### Concerns
 - [ ] List considerations
 - [ ] questions and specifics are ok